-New employees have to participate in an orientation organized by various department heads to ensure that they are familiar with QEHS management system of the Group.
-The topics of orientation include Workplace Safety and Health ("WSH") consequences of their work activities, importance of conforming to the QEHS manual and potential consequences due to deviation from specific procedures.
+New employees have to participate in an orientation organized by various department heads to ensure that they are familiar with the QEHS management system of the Group.
+The topics of orientation include Workplace Safety and Health ("WSH") consequences of their work activities, the importance of conforming to the QEHS manual and potential consequences due to deviation from specific procedures.
 The new employees are provided with on-the-job training under the guidance of senior staff for a period decided by the respective department heads.

-Furthermore, in order to cater for the actual needs of different departments and individuals, we provide different forms of training, not only internal training, but also external special courses to equip staff with professional skills and abilities.
-Internal training includes safety induction course, risk assessment and safe work procedure briefing.
-External courses include occupational first aid, safety and health management and equipment operation courses, etc. Course contents include ISO 14001, ISO 9001 trainings, construction laws and good industry practices, etc. Trainings are delivered by external organisations, such as Building Construction Authority, Society of Construction Law (Singapore) and Eduquest International Institute.
+Furthermore, in order to cater for the actual needs of different departments and individuals, we provide different forms of training, not only internal training but also external special courses to equip staff with professional skills and abilities.
+Internal training includes a safety induction course, risk assessment and safe work procedure briefing.
+External courses include occupational first aid, safety and health management equipment operation courses, etc. Course contents include ISO 14001, ISO 9001 training, construction laws good industry practices, etc. Training is delivered by external organisations, such as the Building Construction Authority, Society of Construction Law (Singapore) and Eduquest International Institute.

-During the reporting period, the composition of employees received training by gender and employment category was as follows:
+During the reporting period, the percentage of employees received training by gender and employment category was as follows:

-Composition of employees received training 2022 2021
+Percentage of employees received training 2023 2022

 By gender

-• Male 56% 23%
+• Male 38% 56%

-• Female 35% 7%
+• Female 15% 35%

 By employment category

-Senior management 40 % 25%
+Senior management 10% 40%

-Middle management 55% 30%
+Middle management 23% 55%

-• General 54% 20%
+• General 31% 54%

-Overall 54% 21%
+Overall 30% 54%

-Average training hours (hours/employee) 2022 2021
+Average training hours (hours/employee) 2023 2022

 By gender

-• Male 11 4
+• Male 6 11

-• Female 8 2
+• Female 1 8

 By employment category

-Senior management 11 2
+Senior management 2 11

-Middle management 11 4
+Middle management 5 11

-• General 11 4
+• General 6 11

-Overall 11 4
+Overall 6 11